Accessibility at MOCA

 We have copies of all exhibition texts available in large-print.
-This can be requested from the Welcome Desk on Floor 1.
+This can be requested from the Welcome Desk on the Ground Floor.

 We welcome people with disabilities and their service animals.
 Service animals are allowed on the parts of our premises that are open to the public.

 A service animal may accompany a visitor or any third party with a disability to all MOCA areas that are open to the public and designated office areas.

 Service animals may be used for, but not limited to, the following disabilities: vision loss, physical disability, hearing loss, autism, epilepsy, etc. Service animals are most commonly dogs, but can also include ferrets, monkeys, and other animals.
 MOCA ensures that all employees, volunteers, and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a service animal.

 The person with a disability may be asked to provide a letter from a physician or nurse confirming that the service animal is required because of his or her disability.
 Service animals are not pets — they are working animals.
 They are used by people with disabilities to overcome barriers much like assistive devices, such as a white cane or a wheelchair.
 MOCA enforces a general by-law that does not permit pets on the premises.